Transport Model Comparison Studies of Intermediate-Energy Heavy-Ion Collisions: Boltzmann-Uehling-Uhlenbeck(BUU)-like codes

 In order to finally accept the collision between the two considered particles, the Pauli blocking has to be checked at the final positions in phase space.
 To do so, the occupation number $f(\vecr,\vecp)$ has to be evaluated at the two considered phase-space points, associated with the new momenta of particles $k$ and $l$.
 To optimize the calculation of the Pauli blocking factor, instead of considering the $g_r$ and $g_p$ functions introduced above (see Eq. (\ref{eq:f})), we now take a $\Theta$ function in $\vecr$ space and a gaussian function, with $\sigma = 29~ MeV/c$, in momentum space.
 The $\Theta$ function is defined as: $\Theta(\vecr-\vecr_i) = \Theta(R - |\vecr-\vecr_i|)$, with $R = 2.53 fm$.
 The new definition makes the occupation number smoother (though less local), reducing fluctuations which may induce spurious collisions.
 The Pauli blocking factors, defined as $P_{Pauli} = (1-f_l)(1-f_k)$, is confronted to a random number and, if it is larger than it, the collision is finally accepted.

-It should be noticed that the procedure described above, which employes random numbers, is stochastic.
+It should be noticed that the procedure described above, which employs random numbers, is stochastic.
 However, owing to the fact that collisions are treated for pairs of test particles, fluctuations are reduced by $1 / N_{test}$.
-Thus an explict fluctuation term is needed, as indicated in Eq.(\ref{eq:BL}), to account for the stochastic nature of the nucleon-nucleon collision process.
+Thus an explicit fluctuation term is needed, as indicated in Eq.(\ref{eq:BL}), to account for the stochastic nature of the nucleon-nucleon collision process.